leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

 I still believe declarative approach should be used as much as possible for application views (encourages business process and logic decoupling from the actual view).
-However I also find Scala Template reusable blocks, implicit form field decoration (I was able to modify default field html layout with my twitter bootstrap based field layout) and view compositions extremely powerful and flexible.
+However I also find Scala Template reusable blocks, implicit form field decoration and view compositions powerful and flexible.

 At the end of the day I came to conclusion I love Scala Templates engine.
 Of course it's easy to misuse them the same way as most PHP code does.
 Openly speaking I myself performed quite a lot model lookups (-> SQL queries) from auto generated template views, it was just so dead simple and easy to render dropdown fields in Admin Crud interface.
-Still, if used properly with certain cross-layer constraints - Scala Templates are extremely convenient and powerful.
+Still, if used properly with certain cross-layer constraints - Scala Templates are extremely convenient and useful.

 ### Media type support ###